 If you are laptop users, then forcefully shutdown the laptop using the power button.
 Remove the battery, then press and hold the power button for 30 sec.

-- Try to shut down in the normal manner, check if there is no more problem with windows 10 shutdown.
+- Try to shut down in the normal manner, and check if there is no more problem with Windows 10 shutdown.

 Use Latest Windows 10 Operating Software

 If you haven’t updated your Windows 10 operating system in a few days, then this could be also the cause of won’t shut down the problem for you.
 Microsoft sends new updates and common bug fixes to their Windows 10 users after some time so that they can fix common issues for them.
 So, if you haven’t installed the latest updates offered by Microsoft, then do it immediately.
 New updates can be installed on your device by using this method –

 - Open Settings on your computer from the Start Menu.